Do you run a restaurant?

 For example, if your restaurant has a 25% profit margin, it means that your restaurant made $0.25 in profit for each dollar you made through sales.

-There are several types of profit margin, but the two primary types are net profit margin and gross profit margin.
+There are several types of profit margin, but the two primary types are the net profit margin and gross profit margin.

 - Net profit margin is the most commonly used type of profit margin.
 This refers to your restaurant’s total profits after any and all expenses have been taken out of your total revenue.